vippsas/vipps-ecom-api/vipps-ecom-api.md

 In the old flow for the express checkout it was easy for a user to overlook that the correct address and shipping method was used, as both were simply displayed on the payment confirmation page.
-The user did not have to actively choose and address and shipping method.
+The user did not have to actively choose an address and shipping method.
 This resulted in some users inadvertently confirming the wrong address and possibly also selecting the wrong shipping method.
 To fix this, we made it mandatory to select and address and shipping method.
 This was released as a minor update of the Vipps app.